Seeing Machines (LON:SEE) Trading Up 8.8% – Here’s What Happened

-Seeing Machines Limited (LON:SEE – Get Free Report) shares rose 8.8% during mid-day trading on Monday .
+Seeing Machines Limited (LON:SEE – Get Free Report)’s share price was up 8.8% during mid-day trading on Monday .
 The stock traded as high as GBX 4.72 and last traded at GBX 4.72.
 Approximately 44,853,453 shares traded hands during mid-day trading, an increase of 305% from the average daily volume of 11,061,418 shares.
 The stock had previously closed at GBX 4.34.

 Seeing Machines exists to enhance safety.
 With the world’s most advanced human data-driven technology, Seeing Machines is dramatically reducing fatal accidents every day; and making progress to our end goal of zero fatalities.